Home

 view details >>

-Identify your course objectives
+Identify your curriculum planning objectives

 Be sure that you clearly understand what your students want to get or achieve from attending your course.
 Depending on what subject or activity you teach, train or instruct it may be easier to identify.